There was a time when we used to compare MacBooks with Windows Laptops.

 Conclusion: Chromebooks lacks the ability to edit photos and videos and provides very basic editing options while Windows has a bunch of great applications and hardware compatibility for editing purpose.

-The default file manager that we used to see in the older version of the Windows is still being used in the Windows 10 with some improvements of interface and addition of a few functionalities.
+The default file manager that we used to see in the older version of the Windows is still being used in the Windows 10 with some improvements of the interface and the addition of a few functionalities.

 Windows has also integrated the One Drive with its file manager that can also store your files on the cloud which can be directly viewed through the File Explorer.